AlexWang-16/learn_javafx/README.md

 ### JFX12
 A demo that showcases the use of JavaFX Properties, a wrapper class that allows implementaiton of listeners that perform an action when the property of a class is updated.

+### JFX13
+A demo showing how to work with progress bars and performing uni-directional binding with JavaFX Properties.